RichardHarwood/Sod1_CuATSM_Image_Analysis/README.md

 At this stage, for each image we have a bunch of .CSVs which contain meaningful information.
 Using the reference csv(s) described above we collate the data to a summary csv with the (sod_1_csvs.ipynb) notebook.

+## Additinal workflows
+Spinal_Motor_Neuron_Segmentation_Quant.ijm

+Automated segmentation was performed via a FIJI software script that imported the multiplex images into FIJI and split them into single channel images.
+Nuclei that were immunopositive for ISL-1 (488nm channel) were then pre-processed using enhanced contrast (saturation: 0.2%, normalize histogram) and background subtraction (rolling ball radius:100 pixels), before image thresholding applied using the yen method, which was chosen as the most appropriate of 17 methods trialed.
+Fill holes and erode were applied to binary masks followed by segmentation using analyze particle analysis (size: 0.5- infinity, circularity: 0.1-1).
+To confirm double staining of motor neurons, segmented ISL-1 nuclei were then overlayed on ChAT immunopositive staining (647nm channel, min and max intensity: 50- 700) and each ISL-1 nuclei particle expanded proportional to its respective feret diameter.
+Average 488nm and 647nm intensities and area measures were recorded in overlap zones, while background 647nm intensity was measured as a 500x 500-pixel box overlayed over areas of background on a subset of the data (30% images).
+Positive motor neurons were counted when they had both ISL-1 nuceli segmentation and proximal ChAT staining above background.